hdl-registers/hdl-registers/doc/sphinx/contributing.rst

 .. image:: files/ci_deploy_jobs.png

+From the release branch that was just pushed you must create a merge request to ``main``.
-Wait until that pipeline is finished before proceeding to merge the commits.
+Wait until the tag pipeline (which pushes to PyPI) is finished before proceeding to merge the commits.
-The pipeline for the merge request might finish before the pipeline for the tag (which pushes to PyPI).
+The pipeline for the merge request might finish before the pipeline for the tag.
 So we wait for the tag pipeline to finish before merging, to be sure that the release upload worked before adding commits to ``main``.

+Note that the tag is pushed and available in the repo even if you do not merge the merge request.

-The package is uploaded to https://pypi.org/project/hdl_registers/.
+The Python package is uploaded to https://pypi.org/project/hdl_registers/.
 You can check there to make sure your new release is available.